Day 1 – First Glimpses of Belgrade and a Feast on the Sava River

 After a couple of hundred ml of Serbian plum rakija (šljivovica) with propolis on the previous night, we woke up around 10:30, got our stuff out of Milan’s apartment, and went to pick up our two other friends who were supposed to arrive at the airport around noon.

-After heavily stuffing ourselves with fish delicacies, we went to Kalemegdan Park which stands at the confluence of the Sava and the Danube in the urban area of Belgrade, in its Stari Grad (Old Town) municipality.
+After heavily stuffing ourselves with fish delicacies, we went to Kalemegdan Park, which stands at the confluence of the Sava and the Danube rivers in the urban area of Belgrade, in its Stari Grad (Old Town) municipality.
 Heavy fog was all over the place, but my camera was able to capture some nice, blurry images.

 On our way out, we got in the minivan and headed back to Sofia.
 Beograd is an amazing city which has so much more to offer, so plan at least 2 full days to indulge in mouth-watering rakija and explore its historical sights.

 Have you been to Belgrade before?
 What did you like best about it?